- Home

 Privacy

+Clinical trials and other research studies collect personal data about you.
 The participant information may mention who will and won’t have access to your personal data.
-For example, it might state that your regular medical team won’t have access to your questionnaire responses but the researchers will.
-You might be asked to consent to the research team accessing your existing medical records or particular test results.
+For example, it might state that your regular treatment team won’t see your survey responses, but the researchers will.
+You might be asked to consent to the research team seeing your existing medical records or particular test results.

 Information collected during the study is often de-identified.
-This means that it won’t have your name on it so the results cannot be linked to you.
-Sometimes not even the researchers know which results belong to which individuals.
-When the results are published in journal articles and discussed at conferences, you will not be named.
+In most cases, this means that your name will be removed and replaced with a unique participant number so your identity cannot be revealed unless necessary, e.g. for safety reasons.
+Being de-identified means when the results are published in medical journal articles or discussed at medical conferences, you will not be named.

-For more information about privacy issues in health care, talk to the social worker at your hospital or call Cancer Council 13 11 20.
+For general information about privacy issues in health care, talk to the social worker at your hospital.

 View the Cancer Council NSW editorial policy.